-We are pleased to announce the winners of our ‘Wildlife Words’ Poetry Competition 2017, the details will also be found in the Autumn issue of our bi-annual magazine Feedback which is sent to Friends of the Trust and supporters.
-Our Open Poetry Competition invited entries for a poem on “Wildlife/Conservation“.
-All profits from the competition […]
+We are pleased to announce the winners of our ‘Wildlife Words’ Poetry Competition 2019, the details can also be found in the Spring issue of our bi-annual magazine Feedback which is sent to Friends of the Trust and supporters.
+Our Open Poetry Competition invited entries for a poem on “Protecting Life on Earth“.
+All profits […]

 Last night the Barn Owl Trust held its first evening Bat Walk event.
 It was attended by 5 lucky people plus Devon Consultant Ecologist and bat expert Louise Woolley.
 The weather couldn’t have been much better with a warm day followed by a clear still night and an almost full moon.
 The evening started with tea and […]